hn/reolink-camera/README.md

 ## Preamble
 The Reolink RLC-410-5MP is a 2560x1920 pixel IP camera with infrared night vision, motion detection and PoE support.
 The hardware of the camera is quite good (well designed metal casing, multi-layer PCB with high soldering quality).
-The software is bad (requiring Flash Player is not acceptable under any circumstances), but not as bad as other cameras I've seen before.
+The software is ~~bad (requiring Flash Player is not acceptable under any circumstances)~~ ok-ish, but not as bad as other cameras I've seen before.
 The camera [offers](https://reolink.com/wp-content/uploads/2017/01/Reolink-CGI-command-v1.61.pdf)
 [RTMP](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) and [RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) video
 streams.
 The RTSP stream suffers from various problems ("melting" and "smearing")